LaunchCodeEducation/linux/content/systemd/walkthrough/webserver-nginx-unit-file/index.md

 systemctl status nginx
 ```

-The output contains all of the status information about the service, we are only interested in the location of the unit file, luckily that is recorded as a part of the `status` command:
+The output contains all of the status information about the service.
+The location of the unit file is recorded as a part of the `status` command:

 ```bash
 Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset:>
 ```

-It looks like we can view the unit file that defines the `nginx.service` at: `/lib/systemd/system/nginx.service`.
+The unit file that defines the `nginx.service` can be viewed at: `/lib/systemd/system/nginx.service`.

 Print the contents of the file to `STDOUT` with `cat`: